-- communicating any important modification that may bring under the State aid incidence those activities possibly excluded from State aid, at the moment of the approval; - reporting key information and data about the implementation of State aid related activities, based on the specific obligations foreseen for each State aid situation in the GfA and its annexes; - adequately reporting, in detail, the implementation of all situations of indirect aid foreseen in the subsidy contract under the responsibility of the LB or other beneficiary during the project implementation, providing information about the number of aid beneficiaries, their identification, the amount of the aid awarded, the kind of expenditure covered, and all additional information needed to verify the compliance of the indirect aid with the scheme under which it was foreseen to be awarded.
+- communicating any important modification that may bring under the State aid incidence those activities possibly excluded from State aid, at the moment of the approval; - reporting key information and data about the implementation of State aid related activities, based on the specific obligations foreseen for each State aid situation in the GfA and its annexes; - adequately reporting, in detail, the implementation of all situations of indirect aid foreseen in the subsidy contract under the responsibility of the LB or other beneficiary during the project implementation, providing information about the number of aid beneficiaries, their identification, the amount of the aid awarded (i.e. the equivalent value of the advantage granted), the kind of expenditure covered, and all additional information needed to verify the compliance of the indirect aid with the scheme under which it was foreseen to be awarded.

 If necessary, the monitoring of the State aid within the projects implemented under State aid relevant Investment priorities may be performed by external experts.
-For these purposes, the LB should make appropriate use of the "State aid section / Supplementary information section" section of the eMS, filling it up with the adequate level of detail, and structuring the information based on the various State aid situations present in the project, if multiple.
+For these purposes, the LB/PB should make appropriate use of the relevant section of " "Partner (List of expenditures - State aid related aspects field) / Progress Report (relevant Work-Package - Description field ) sections of the eMS, providing the adequate level of detail, and structuring the information based on the various State aid situations present in the project, if multiple.

-The content of the State aid section / Supplementary information section" section of the eMS will be analyzed by the JS/external experts, clarifications and additional information can be asked, especially in case of indirect aid and modifications to the initial situation.
+The information delivered by the LB/PB in relation to State aid aspects will be analyzed by the JS/external experts.
+Clarifications and additional information may be asked, especially in cases of indirect aid and modifications to the initial situation.